-It has the power to change your day with a single notification – for better or worse.
-It might be an acceptance email from University or it might be a client barking at you to make the poster you just designed pop more.
-For many of us, emails are a catalyst for anxiety and stress.
-Email debt builds and productivity dwindles.
-Yet, emails are the main source of communication in the workplace.
+An email has the power to change your day with a single notification – for better or worse.
+It might be an acceptance email from your dream university or it might be a client barking at you to make the poster you just designed pop more.
+For many of us, emails can be a catalyst for anxiety and stress.
+It isn’t just about receiving them it’s about that response too i.e. email sending anxiety!

-Here are some things you shouldn’t do when you receive an email:
+Well, for starters, here are some things you shouldn’t do when you receive an email:

 - Delete emails as soon as they arrive without reading them.

-- Use an ‘out of office’ auto reply when in fact, you are in the office.
+- Use an ‘out of office’ auto-reply when in fact, you are in the office.

 - Forward your emails to someone else in your office to deal with and write ‘what do they mean?’ after the subject line.